skjolber/json-log-filter/README.md

 Please consider refactoring your JSON structure(s) if you do a lot of filtering of static data and such.

+## Framework support
+See the [spring-boot-starter-logbook](frameworks/spring-boot-starter-logbook) module for request-/response logging.
+Filtering can be specified per path and request/response.

 ## Background
 The project is intended as a complimentary tool for use alongside JSON frameworks, such as JSON-based REST stacks.
 Its primary use-case is processing to-be logged JSON.
 The project relies on the fact that such frameworks have very good error handling, like schema validation and databinding, to apply a simplified view of the JSON syntax, basically handling only the happy-case of a well-formed document.
 The frameworks themselves detect invalid documents and handle them as raw content.